Pembrokeshire head chef teams up with Gordon Ramsay on new TV series

-Pembrokeshire chef Matt Waldron is preparing for an unchartered showdown as he confronts the multi-Michelin star Gordon Ramsey for a heated culinary cook-off on the shores of Stackpole.
+Pembrokeshire chef Matt Waldron is preparing for an unchartered showdown as he confronts the multi-Michelin star Gordon Ramsay for a heated culinary cook-off on the shores of Stackpole.

 The duo filmed the second episode in the new unscripted TV show ‘Gordon Ramsay: Unchartered Showdown’ when viewers will see them suspended from a helicopter, fishing from a teacup-sized boat, discovering local cheese that’s been aged in a mine and harvesting seaweed directly from the seas of Pembrokeshire.